Miyawaki Tree Planting across Barking & Dagenham

 Works on the forest started in October 2020.
 Planting took place in November – December 2020 during National Tree Week.

-Following on from this, there will be opportunities for residents to help further with the planting, sometime in the new year, when it is safe to do so.
+Following on from this, there were opportunities for residents to help further with the planting when it was safe to do so after covid restrictions.

 Just four years after planting, the ‘Forest of Thanks’ will deliver benefits including: